Common Binding Options

 What is Saddle Stitch Bindery?

 Saddle Stitching is one of the most common forms of bindery.
 It is a type of wire binding where wire staples are driven through the fold in the center of the booklets.
 Saddle Stitching is different from other bindings in that it has the sheets folded and then inserted into each other, while other binding methods have the individual sheets placed on top of each other.
 Since the sheets are folded at the spine in saddle stitching, the number of pages will be in multiples of 4.

 What is Perfect Binding?

 Perfect Binding is a form of bindery that is most commonly used in soft cover books.
-Perfect binding is when the individual cut pages of a book are stacked and glued into the spine of a wrap around cover.
+Perfect binding is when the individual cut sheets of a book are stacked and glued into the spine of a wrap around cover.
 The binding style allows for a spine that can be printed on as well as present a professional finish that is common in retail.
-The pages in a perfect bound book are individual cut, allowing them to be placed in multiples of two rather than multiples of four like saddle stitched books.
+The sheets in a perfect bound book are individual cut, allowing them to be placed in multiples of two rather than multiples of four like saddle stitched books.

 What is Spiral Binding?

 Spiral Binding is when a booklet is bound by a plastic spiral.
 The individual cut sheets are stacked with the cover and holes are drilled along the binding edge.
 The spiral binding allows the sheets in the book to be flipped around so that the front and back covers can lay flat against each other.

 Wire-O Binding is when the individually cut sheets of a book are hole punched and stacked so that a double looped wire can be clamped onto the end binding the book together.
 Wire-O binding allows the pages in the book to be flipped around so that the front and back covers can lay flat against each other.